Inklingo

 nounB1general

-Use 'alrededores' to talk about the physical area or neighborhood immediately surrounding a specific location.
+Use 'alrededores' (usually plural) to refer to the specific area or neighborhood that is physically close to a particular location.

 A small cozy cottage in the center of a landscape with rolling green hills, a winding stream, and colorful trees.